ravencats111/stats220/content/assignments/assignment3.md

 ### Polishing \[1 pts\]

 Pick one plot (or its variants) from Assignment 2, and make improvements to get a polished one for the purpose of **communication**.
+For example, add informative titles and labels, or use colour-blind friendly colours.

 ### Curiosity \[5 pts\] ([grading rubric](http://stat405.had.co.nz/homework/rubric.pdf))

--   Interactive graphics are NOT acceptable.
--   DO NOT share any of your ideas on Piazza.

 1. Create **a publication-ready plot** that has NOT been seen in Assignment 1 and 2, in the meantime reveals some new insights about